Blake-Loveland/landgrid-support/_articles/reporting-android-app-errors.md

 5) The email you use to login to the Landgrid App

+This will help us find you in the logs

 **Note that:**

 - The Model Number will never change, so you'll only need to get it once if you can associate it with a single Surveyor or device.